 - You know that gratitude exercise where you think of 3 or 5 things you’re grateful for?
 Think of 3 or 5 things you love about your research.
 If you’re feeling cranky about your research, think of things you love about writing, or being an academic.
 It doesn’t have to be anything fancy.
 This is one of those places where if the bar is hard to jump over, you should lower the bar.

 - Think of a time when you felt really productive.
 What was working then?
 Wallow in nostalgia until you remember an aspect of it that you can reproduce now (or when you’re next working on it.)
 Plan to do that.

 - Look ahead to a time when your mind won’t have specific demands placed on it: your commute, a walk, a shower/bath, etc. Plan to think about your work during that time.
 (If you’re likely to forget, set reminders on your phone for around that time.)
 If you need to, narrow that topic down: think about a problem you need to solve, or just fantasize about where you’re going to publish it and how satisfying that will be.

 - One thing that has absolutely been shown to increase productivity is working with others.
 Get in touch with someone and make a writing date.
 Be explicit about how you plan to balance socializing vs. working.
 Bring earbuds so you can avoid temptation when it’s time to lock in.

 How will you kick off your challenge?
-If you can’t decide, we suggest #2 on February 1 and #1 on Sunday, February 2.
+If you can’t decide, we suggest #2 on February 1 and #3 on February 2 (or vice versa—some people need to start by thinking expansively about small steps!)
 From there, follow your energy and make it your own.